 - Consumers read data from a partition in order

 - However, the order is not guaranteed across partitions.
-Kafka consumers read from across partition in parallel.
+Kafka consumers read from across partitions in parallel.

-- A consumer group can have multiple consumer process/instance running.
+- A consumer group can have multiple consumer processes/instances running.

 - One consumer group will have one unique group-id.